As with all review-caps, MAJOR SPOILERS AHEAD. You’ve been warned.

 Things start to change after a terrible accident brings a young man named Victor Pascow (Obssa Ahmed) into the clinic after being hit by a car.
 His injuries are far too severe for Louis to treat and Victor dies – but when Louis turns back around, Victor’s sitting up and looking at him (complete with a whole side of his head falling off) telling Louis, “the barrier must not be broken.”
 Of course, as soon as Louis blinks, Victor’s back to being dead – but Louis is pretty freaked out.
 And back at home, Rachel starts hearing creepy, all-too-familiar noises in the walls – noises that bring back the memory of Zelda’s horrific death.

 Things go from bad to worse when Jud finds the family’s cat, Church (short for Winston Churchill), dead on the side of the road after being hit by one of those speeding tanker trucks.
 He shows Louis, and they decide to hide the body before the kids see it and bury the cat in the pet cemetery later that night.
 Louis says he’ll just tell Ellie that Church ran away.
 But once the guys get to the cemetery, Jud has second thoughts – he adores Ellie and doesn’t want to devastate her with the loss of her beloved pet.
 So he tells Louis to follow him over the deadfall and way, way, way into the much darker and scarier woods beyond.
-Finally, they end up at an ancient burial ground where Jud tells Louis to bury Church.
+Finally, they end up at – you guessed it – an ancient tribal burial ground where Jud tells Louis to bury Church.
 Louis is suspicious (though not nearly suspicious enough – dude never questions why they’re doing this), but does what he says.

 Louis returns home and tells Rachel that they took care of Church – but the next day, when they tell Ellie the lie that they couldn’t find Church anywhere, she tells them he’s already back.
 A stunned Louis can’t believe it when he sees the cat that was just dead sitting there in the closet.
 He’s dirty, messy and way meaner – but it’s definitely Church.

 Louis wastes no time confronting Jud, who gives him the info dump about the woods beyond the deadfall and what the Native American tribes who used to live there knew about it – that it’s inhabited by a Wendigo, a huge man-eating demon of the woods who cursed anything buried there to return to life as an evil version of its old self.
 Information that Louis no doubt would have appreciated hearing the night before, but what fun would that be, right?
-So Louis then does the other way overused device in movies – the internet search montage – and finds old stories about other animals and even people who returned after being buried in the woods.
+So Louis then uses the other way overused device in movies – the internet search montage – and finds old stories about other animals and even people who returned after being buried in the woods.

 Meanwhile, Ellie tries to clean Church up – but his fur is so matted and mangy that it pulls.
 Church hisses at her, scratches her and runs off.
 As Louis takes care of her cuts, Ellie tells him to keep her door closed from now on – she doesn’t want Church getting in.
 Oh, and by the way, she hates the new place and wants to move back to their old home.
 And when Louis and Rachel then try to get some much-needed alone time, they find Church at the foot of their bed feasting on a bird.
 Yum.
 Church runs off but then Louis finds him in Gage’s room about to attack him.